Teskedsgubben/MiroSimulint/README.md

     If this option is not available, launch VS code and click File -> Open Folder to open the MiroSimulint folder.

-    When open, double click the Main.py file in the explorer menu on your left
+    When VS code is open, click View -> Command Palette... and type "Python: Select Interpreter" and click it.
+You can then select the ('MiroSim': conda) option.
+Clicking this will create a file telling VS code to use the MiroSim environment for this project.

-    When the file is open, click the green "Play Button" on the top right to run the code
+    Then, double click the Main.py file in the explorer menu on your left.
+When the file is open, click the green "Play Button" on the top right to run the code.

     When (if) the program starts, press SPACE to release the launcher!